--Centre for Research on the
+-Centre for Research on the Epidemiology of Disasters

 - A mechanism must be developed to prioritize active surveillance programs for specific diseases and species of farmed animals or wildlife where appropriate.
 The surveillance system must be statistically valid and ongoing. - The federal government, provincial/territorial governments and the farmed animal industry must share responsibility, according to a pre-determined agreement, for risk management of foreign, reportable, production limiting, and emerging diseases. - Animal identification for all farmed animal species is a necessity.
 Traceability with real time movement reporting for all farmed animals, animal products, and by-products from the farm to the consumer is critical and must be in place.
-Without this, effective disease control is not possible.

-Time is the most precious commodity in disease response.
+Time is the most precious commodity in disease response. - Preparation is a dominant principle for effective management of newly emerging disease